HabitatFramework/UserGuide/interface/interface.rst

 .. note::
 	All INCIDs in the active filter will always be retrieved in INCID order, so moving backwards or forwards through the records using the record selector will always select the previous or next available INCID from those in the filter.

 This section also contains the :guilabel:`Apply` button which is used to apply any attribute changes to the current INCID.
-See :ref:`attribute_updates` for more details.
+See :ref:`attribute_update` for more details.

 .. note::
 	The :guilabel:`Apply` button will only be displayed if: